MUSA-620-Fall-2017/MUSA-620-Week-5/README.md

 |Manhattan	|1	|New York County	|61|
 |Queens|	4|	Queens County	|81|
 |Staten Island|	5	|Richmond County	|85|

+Some Census tracts may have very small or 0 population.
+It's up to you how to deal with those cases, but normally

 - **Option 2:** For the second assignment option, you will need to add two additional pieces to your query (see below).
 It must be restricted to include only taxi trips going to JFK Airport and it must return information about the trip duration.